 Professor Smith is a Professor of Paediatric and Adolescent Medicine at University College Dublin, Consultant Paediatric Haematologist at Our Lady’s Children’s Hospital, Crumlin, Dublin and Chief Academic Lead to the Children’s Hospital Group.
 He also holds the title, Honorary Regius Professor of Physic (1637) in the School of Medicine, Trinity College Dublin and is an Honorary Fellow of Trinity College Dublin.

-Ms Doherty is a Registered Nurse.
-She is currently working part-time as a healthcare consultant to Simple Consulting, primarily providing executive coaching in the implementation of strategic strategies.
-She is a secondary care nursing representative on the Wirral Wide Clinical Commissioning Group (CCG) contributing fully to the governing body agenda.
+Ms Doherty is a former CEO and Registered Nurse.
+She works part-time as a healthcare consultant, primarily providing executive coaching in the implementation of strategic strategies and quality improvement.
+She is the secondary care nursing representative on the Wirral Clinical Commissioning Group (CCG) in the UK.